Skip to main content

 • Allows access for one person in a wheelchair and one companion (two individuals per reservation).
 Additional family members will need to sit separately in general seating.
 Please plan accordingly.

 • This section is located near the East End Zone.
-This section faces the main stage and provides a direct view of the event; however, this seating area will not be covered or enclosed.
+It faces the main stage and provides a direct view of the event; however, this seating area will not be covered or enclosed.

 • Vehicles are not allowed to drop off and pick-up near the stadium.
 Shuttles will run from the East Campus Parking Deck.
 Parking Map.